supposedly/dialect-museum/README.md

 "talk to her" quickly: for me, it comes out as either "talk tuh her" (with an H) or "talk tooer" (with no H).

-That sounds like something you'd want to let people know about if you're teaching them how to say the word!
+That actually isn't a difference between accents, but it still sounds like something you'd want to let people know about if you're teaching them how to say the word!
 The easy way would be to list the H and no-H pronunciations separately, like this:

 <kbd aria-role="presentation">![](https://user-images.githubusercontent.com/32081933/138950143-98b9fdec-365e-41bd-9bd4-66088163d09d.png)</kbd>